About

 As the custodians of the Toowoomba Hospital and Baillie Henderson Hospital historical collections, Toowoomba Hospital Foundation is embarking on an exciting new project that will see our region’s history of medicine and health care preserved in a permanent museum for the public to celebrate, learn, enjoy.

-The collection of stories and objects will be presented in the house built in 1888 for Dr James Hogg, first Medical Superintendent of the then named Toowoomba Lunatic Asylum now known as Baillie Henderson Hospital.
+The collection of stories and objects will be presented in the house built in 1888 to house the first Medical Superintendent of the Toowoomba Lunatic Asylum, Dr James Hogg and his family.
+The residence was occupied by subsequent Medical Superintendents of what is now known as Baillie Henderson Hospital up to 2014.

 Our Mission